muskaansatsangi/API-Traffic-Project/README.md

 I’d like to expand this project by:
 - Adding more locations
 - Automating updates so the data refreshes in real time
-- Trying out a dashboard with something like Streamlit